 At Los Angeles Jewelry Buyer, clients choose us for two main reasons:

-1) We are a service division of Diamond Estate Jewelry Buyers, one of the country’s top buyers of important watches, with an A+ Better Business Bureau rating.
+1) We are one of the country’s top buyers of important watches.
 We have the resources and resale network to make you the highest possible cash offer — often exceeding the amount you would have received if you sold your used watch at a luxury auction house.

 2) We make it convenient for you to meet with us to sell your watch.
 Not only do we meet with clients at our main buying office in Redondo Beach, CA. We meet with clients throughout Los Angeles County via our network of executive offices.
 In other words, we come the location closest to you.

 Contact us now to get a free valuation of your valuable watch, and a preliminary cash offer.Start Selling

 View Our Recent Watch Buys